General recommendations for filters are described in the Filter common rules guide.

 Don't make a dropdown width less than 224px, otherwise the maximum possible values will not fit into the custom range inputs.

-Use InputNumber, if the filter has the ability to select a custom period.
+If the filter has the ability to select a custom period, then use InputNumber.

-When you open a dropdown, the focus immediately goes to the first custom range input.
+When user opens a dropdown, the focus immediately goes to the first custom range input.

 Working and interacting with the filter are described in detail in the Filter common rules.

 For more information about tooltips, see Filter common rules.